-I’ve now had my Olympus OM-D E-M10 MK II for about a month and feel that after giving it extensive use both at home in Australia and also overseas in Malaysia (with a 4 year old and 11 month old!) that I’m in a good position to be able to give a comprehensive review of what has basically become a seamless integration into my photography.
+I’ve now had this camera for about a month and feel that after giving it extensive use both at home in Australia and also overseas in Malaysia (with a 4 year old and 11 month old!) that I’m in a good position to be able to give a comprehensive review of what has basically become a seamless integration into my photography.

 As we planned our first overseas trip as a family – back to Kuala Lumpur where my wife’s from – I knew I wanted to take the smallest possible equipment that would still let me have full control over my photos and so I began to look around (or as my wife would say – procrastinate!).
-I looked and looked but kept coming back to the E-M10 MKII for a few reasons which have all proven relevant in the review below.
-Although the new E-M10 MK III was on the verge of being released I was more than happy to grab the MKII and have not been let down by this decision.
+I looked and looked but kept coming back to this camera for a few reasons which have all proven relevant in the review below.

 Controls: Firstly, the control layout looked fantastic and in practice it has proven to be so easy to use for me, a person with very average dexterity who simply can’t handle hard to use controls, those with ‘press hold and rotate’ designs etc. To be able to have such full and extensive control over all aspects of the camera’s operation has been fantastic and if you try one setting and don’t like it, it’s as simple as setting it to what suits you better.
 I’ve found that being able to change and make so many adjustments so easily while still looking through the EVF has been great, especially in bright tropical conditions and also night time, both of which require your eyes to adjust considerably for ambient brightness.
 While the menu system does take a while to get used to, it’s definitely worth it to learn and maximise the ways you can customise this camera.
 I’ve found one of my most frequently accessed menus is to change the dial functions to adapt to different situations that will demand different functions.
 From here, its as simple as scrolling through and adjusting what you need to, something I’ve been able to do in a hurry on multiple occasions.